magneticio/vamp.io/content/documentation/guides/canary-release.md

 user-agent = Android          # lower case, white space
 ```

-Having multiple conditions in a filter is perfectly possible.
-In this case all filters are implicitly
+Having multiple conditions in a condition is perfectly possible.
+In this case all conditions are implicitly
-"OR"-ed together, as in "if the first filter doesn't match, proceed to the next".
-For example, the following filter would first check whether the string "Chrome" exists in the User-Agent header of a
+"OR"-ed together, as in "if the first condition doesn't match, proceed to the next".
+For example, the following condition would first check whether the string "Chrome" exists in the User-Agent header of a
 request.
 If that doesn't result in a match, it would check whether the request has the header
 "X-VAMP-TUTORIAL".
 So any request matching either condition would go to this service.